Founder And Director Of The Mural Project

 As an extension to the work she does in Italy, Karen has developed an educational study program and tour itinerary for athletic teams and school children to honour the personal stories of soldiers buried in Villanova and study the battlefields of the Italian Campaign.

-In a continuing effort to preserve the experiences and memories of veterans, Karen has an ongoing Oral History project, having completed over 90 oral histories of Second World War and Korean War veterans that will be donated to the Museum archives for research.
+In a continuing effort to preserve the experiences and memories of veterans, Karen has an ongoing Oral History project, having completed over 300 oral histories of Second World War, Korean War and Afghanistan war veterans that will be donated to the Museum archives for research.

 When not devoting her time to her interest in Military History, Karen immerses herself in her other passions; her family, her dogs and making music.